-- a A matter personal to a member of staff that is being considered by a meeting of Council or the Personnel Committee is subject to standing order 12. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman or if s/he is not available, the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence to the Council. - c Following consultation with the Personnel Committee and upon a resolution from the Committee, the Chairman, Vice Chairman and Chairman of Personnel will conduct the annual appraisal of the Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman or in his/her absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personnel Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the chairman or vice-chairman of the Personnel Committee this shall be communicated to another member of the Personnel Committee which shall be reported back and progressed by resolution of the Personnel Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 12(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council or the Personnel Committee is subject to standing order 12. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair or if he/she/they is not available, the vice-Chair of absence occasioned by illness or other reason and that person shall report such absence to the Council.

+- c Following consultation with the Personnel Committee and upon a resolution from the Committee, the Chair, Vice Chair and Chair of Personnel will conduct the annual appraisal of the Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair or in his/her/their absence, the vice-Chair in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personnel Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the Chair or vice-Chair of the Personnel Committee this shall be communicated to another member of the Personnel Committee which shall be reported back and progressed by resolution of the Personnel Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 12(a), persons with line management responsibilities shall have access to staff records referred to in standing order 20(f).